SusmitaSenGhosh/segmentation_repo/README.md

 #Here is a sample code to do the same

 import requests

-# Define the URL of the API endpoint
 url = "http://localhost:8000/test"

-# Create a dictionary with the data you want to send in the POST request
 data = {"input" : "./app/test_data/input1.tif"}
 response = requests.post(url, json=data)

-# Print the status code and response text
 if response.status_code == 200:
     print("Success:", response.json())  # If the API responds with JSON data
 else: